CaptainHottub/macro_keyboard/readme.md

 previous versions of it would use the play pause virtual key, and a downside is Google Chrome and possibly other chromium-based browsers interact with it too.
 To stop Google Chromes interaction with media keys you need to disable a flag: chrome://flags/#hardware-media-key-handling
 But on the current version, I use a different method to interact with Spotify that doesn't use the play pause virtual key.

-With MacroV2 I have added rotary encoders to the PCB and the possibility of using layers.
+I have added rotary encoders to the PCB and the possibility of using layers.
 Buttons that I hold down for long enough act like layers, they work similarly to the shift key, and how you get 3 without it and # with it.
 Or like the fn key on laptops.

 The way I wrote the microcontroller code is that any key can be a layer and the only limit to how many you can have presses is the number of buttons connected to the microcontroller.